michael-cowan/Simple-Games/README.md

 # Simple-Games

-Simple, command-based games designed to run in a Python shell
+Simple, command-based games designed to run in a Python shell (CLI games)